hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 </ringbuffer>
 ```

-Hazelcast Ringbuffer is not a partitioned data structure in its current state; its data is stored in a single partition and the replicas
+Currently, Hazelcast Ringbuffer is not a partitioned data structure; its data is stored in a single partition and the replicas
  are stored in another partition.
 Therefore, create a Ringbuffer that can safely fit in a single cluster member.

-### Synchronous and Asynchronous Backups
+### Backing Up Ringbuffer

-Hazelcast Ringbuffer has a single synchronous backup by default.
-This can be controlled just like most of the other Hazelcast
+Hazelcast Ringbuffer has 1 single synchronous backup by default.
+You can control the Ringbuffer backup just like most of the other Hazelcast
-distributed data structures by setting the sync and async backups.
+distributed data structures by setting the synchronous and asynchronous backups: `backup-count` and `async-backup-count`.
 In the example below, a Ringbuffer is configured with 0
-sync backups and 1 async backup:
+synchronous backups and 1 asynchronous backup:

 ```xml
 <ringbuffer name="rb">